 The site plan is oriented towards the 92nd Street frontage utilizing the existing two (2) access points from the street.
 The northern most driveway will be the main access to the project with cross access between the commercial shopping center to the north.
-This multiple cross access solution will allow for a traffic light to be placed at this main entrance driveway across from one of the hospital campuses main driveways (E. Cochise Dr.).
-The placement of the Applicant funded traffic signal will allow and frankly encourage future residents of this project safe and efficient pedestrian access across 92nd Street to access the hospital campus as well as the City's greenbelt path and trail system.
+This multiple cross access solution will allow for a new traffic signal to be placed at this main entrance driveway across from one of the hospital campuses main driveways (E. Cochise Dr.).
+The placement of the traffic signal will allow for the future residents of this project safe and efficient pedestrian access across 92nd Street to access the hospital campus and the City's green belt path and trail system.
 This will also allow commercial delivery trucks to access a full-access driveway on 92nd Street and a traffic signal that currently does not exist.
-This will result in safe and efficient commercial and residential movement to and from the mix of uses onto 92nd Street and not on Shea Blvd.
+This will result in safe and efficient commercial and residential movement from the mix of uses onto 92nd Street and not Shea Blvd.

-The proposed residential component of the mixed-use site plan is a combined three and four-story multi-family residential structure wrapping a main parking garage.
-Access to the parking structure is off the main driveway on the north side of the building and off the secondary southern driveway from 92nd Street to the south side of the building/structure.
+The proposed residential component of the mixed-use site plan is a three-story multi-family residential structure wrapping a main parking structure.
+Access to the parking structure is off the main access driveway on the north side of the building and off the secondary southern driveway from 92nd Street to the south side of the building/structure.
 The building is designed so as to screen the entirety of the parking structure.
-The buildings design creates several large courtyards to break up the massing of the building, but also allows residents on all floors views into the courtyards, thereby enhancing the living experience.
-A large courtyard is also placed along the narrowest portion of the proposed building to break up the massing along 92nd Street.
+The buildings design creates several large courtyards to break up the massing of the building, but also allow residents on all floors views into small courtyards, thereby enhancing the living experience.
+A large courtyard is also placed along the narrowest portion of the proposed building to provide internal open space for the units along 92nd Street.